telerik/xaml-docs/controls/radcallout/features/popupusage/events.md

 # Events

-This article listed the events of the RadCallout control when placed inside a Popup.
-Subscribing to the events of the control can be achieved through __CalloutPopupService__ class.
+This article lists the events of the RadCallout control when placed inside a Popup.
+Subscribing to the events of the control can be achieved through the __CalloutPopupService__ class.
 The service exposes several methods to add/remove event handlers for the RadCallout control events.

 > The following events are related only for the placement target element.